croz-ltd/dpcmder/README.md

 ## Saving DataPower connection parameters

-If you choose to use flag "-c" to save DataPower connection parameters be aware that password is saved if provided with "-p" flag. *Though it is not saved as clear text it is not encrypted so don't save password if you are afraid your dpcmder configuration file (~/.dpcmder/config.json) could be compromised.*
+If you choose to use flag "-c" to save DataPower connection parameters be aware that password is saved if provided with "-p" flag. **Though password is not saved as clear text it is not encrypted so don't save password if you are afraid your dpcmder configuration file (~/.dpcmder/config.json) could be compromised.**

 ## Build